Lingo Tutorial: Quicktime control

 Other properties that you may find useful include currentTime, duration, volume, rotation, scale.
 Check the online documentation about them.

-As we just mentioned, when you import a movie, you actually import only a link to it, not the actual movie.
-When you play the dir file, director will expect to locate your qt movie in the same location from which you imported it.
-So it is important not to move the qt movies in new directories if you do not have to.
-If you do, you will need to open the director file and locate the QT movie again.
+As we just mentioned, when you import a video, you actually import only a link to it, not the actual video.
+When you play the .dir file, director will expect to locate your qt video in the same location from which you imported it.
+So it is important not to move the qt video in new directories if you do not have to.
+If you do have to, you will need to re-open the director file and locate the QT video again so that its new location is recorded.

-BTW, notice that a QT movie could contain video and/or simply sound.
-That way you can have fine control on your audio, if you need more synchronization than the markers you inserted in an audio file.
+By the way, notice that a QT video could contain not only video but also QT sound.
+That way you can have fine control on your audio, if you need more synchronization than the markers you inserted in an audio file would allow you.

 Maintained By: Takis Metaxas